RedisJSON/RedisJSON/docs/commands.md

 ### JSON.MGET

 > **Available since 1.0.0.**
-> **Time complexity:**  O(M*N) when path is evaluated to a single value where M is the number of keys and N is the size of the value, O(N1+N2+...+Nm) when path is evaluated to multiple values where m is the number of keys and Ni is the size of the i-th key.
+> **Time complexity:**  O(M*N) when path is evaluated to a single value, where M is the number of keys and N is the size of the value.
+O(N1+N2+...+Nm) when path is evaluated to multiple values, where m is the number of keys and Ni is the size of the i-th key.

 #### Syntax